WalletWasabi/WasabiDoc/docs/using-wasabi/PayToEndPoint.md

 ### Blockchain Heuristics

-Blockchain Heuristics are the methods Blockchain Analytics uses to deanonymize you.
+Blockchain Heuristics are the methods Blockchain Analytics uses to deanonymize You.
 These companies are founded on these heuristics.
-The scheme Team Rocket is proposing breaks some of these heuristics to the point that today’s Blockchain Analysis would be instantly broken, even if you do not use our scheme, since it would be really hard to figure out if you used P2EP or not.
+The scheme Team Rocket is proposing breaks some of these heuristics to the point that today’s Blockchain Analysis would be instantly broken, even if You do not use our scheme, since it would be really hard to figure out if You used P2EP or not.

 #### Heuristic 1: All inputs are co-owned.

-This means, if you are joining together more than one input, then it must all come from you.
+This means, if You are joining together more than one input, then it must all come from You.
 You could say that CJ breaks this assumption instantly, but (equal sized) CJ is easily identifiable, so that is easy to handle.

 #### Mixing Heuristics: Subset-Sum Analysis.